Quantum origin of the primordial fluctuation spectrum and its statistics: Further Statistical Aspects

-This seems to offer an approach to the issue at hand that indeed has the advantage of allowing a direct comparison between the purely observational quantities untainted by theoretical models, and the quantities that are purely defined in terms of such theoretical analysis.
-This in fact seems to share some of the spirit of the analysis made in references \cite{Liguori,Yadav}, although our proposal provides a clear potion to compute the observational and theoretical quantities in complete separation, and that seems not to be available in the former.
-The reason for this seems easy to understand: The fact that we maintain a clear distinction between ensemble averages and orientation averages avoids the possibility of the confusion associated with the fact that the ensemble average of the quantity
+Thus, the study of the quantity displayed in Eq. (\ref{Fluc}) seems to offer an approach to study the issue at hand that indeed has the advantage of allowing a direct comparison between the purely observational quantities, untainted by theoretical models, and the quantities that are purely defined in terms of such theoretical analysis.
+This, in fact, seems to share some of the spirit of the analyses made in Refs. \cite{30,31}, although our proposal provides a clear option to compute the observational and theoretical quantities in complete separation, and that seems not to be available in the former.
+The reason for this seems easy to understand: The fact that we maintain a clear distinction between ensemble averages and orientation averages avoids the possibility of the confusion associated with the simple observation that the ensemble average of the quantity \beq ({\alpha_{l_1 m_1} \alpha_{l_2 m_2} \alpha_{l_3 m_3}})^{\textrm{obs}}- \mathcal{G}_{l_1 l_2 l_3}^{m_1 m_2 m_3}{\tilde{b}}_{l_1 l_2 l_3 }^{\textrm{obs}}, \eeq appearing in Eq. \eqref{Fluc}, vanishes identically.